5 Easy Steps on How to remove acrylic nails at home without damaging your nails

 Read more on e-files here.
 Best electric nail files for you.
 Check on melodysusie

 Step one: Trim the nails

 If the acrylic application was done on your own nails like represented with my client here and if your nails were lengthened using acrylic sculpture or tips, it is important to ask your yourself if you want it cut short or if you should preserve your natural nail underneath the extension.

 Use a tip cutter to shorten the extensions.
 If the nails are too thick use an e-file and medium grit sanding band to shorten the extension even more.
 By shortening the nails you lessen the amount of product that has to be removed.
 This will save you a lot of time.

 Step two: remove the topcoat and thin out the product

-Friction burn is a common occurrence when using an e-file and that is why it is important to take things slow and to have the proper training for using an e-file before using one on your clients.
-You should also be very careful when filing near the cuticles no matter whether you use an e-file or a hand file, as you don’t want t accidentally cut your clients’ skin.
+Friction burn is a common occurrence when using an e-file and that is why it is important to take things slow and to have the proper training for using an e-file before using one on yourself.
+You should also be very careful when filing near the cuticles no matter whether you use an e-file or a hand file, as you don’t want t accidentally cut your skin.

 Step three: Soak the nails